 Center for Clinical Trials Study Design Consulting Service

-The ICTR provides members of the Johns Hopkins research community a consulting service on questions relating to study design and conduct of clinical trials, and meta-analysis of clinical trials.
-Faculty of the Center for Clinical Trials and Evidence Synthesis (CCTES) are available to meet with researchers to discuss their proposed research plan.
-Housed in the Department of Epidemiology in the Bloomberg School of Public Health, the interschool CCTES is dedicated to the promotion of clinical trials as a method of evaluation of treatments for health problems.
-The mission of the consulting service is to provide intellectual and methodological input into clinical research studies and research synthesis initiated by faculty of Johns Hopkins University.
+Housed in the Department of Epidemiology in the Bloomberg School of Public Health, the interschool CCT is dedicated to the promotion of clinical trials as a method of evaluation of preventive and therapeutic approaches to health problems.
+The goal of this consulting service is to provide intellectual and methodological input into clinical research studies and research synthesis initiated by faculty of Johns Hopkins University.

-- Guidance on protocol development, including eligibility criteria, definition of treatment interventions, randomization, outcome measurement, masking (blinding), stopping rules, etc.
+- Input into protocol development, including eligibility criteria, definition of interventions, randomization, outcome measurement, masking, stopping rules, etc.

-Since systematic reviews of the literature including (network) meta-analysis are a core competence of CCTES faculty, we also offer consulting on conduct or interpretations of systematic reviews and meta-analysis.
+Since systematic reviews of the literature including (network) meta-analysis are a core competence of CCT faculty, we also offer consulting on any aspect of systematic reviews and meta-analysis.

-Statistical analyses and data management services are not offered by the CCTES.
+The statistical analysis and data management (coordinating center) is not covered by the CCT.
 Faculty needing support in this area will be referred to the consulting service of the Biostatistics Center and Data Management service offered by the ICTR.
 A close collaboration with these ICTR consulting services will be maintained in order to avoid overlap and duplication of consulting services.

-We will arrange a meeting of CCTES faculty with JHU faculty, staff or students requesting the service (free of charge).
+CCT Study Design Consulting will organize an initial meeting of 1 hour of CCT faculty with JHU faculty requesting the service (free of charge).
 JHMI faculty are strongly encouraged to submit a request for the service as early in the planning of the research project as possible to maximize potential benefit from the consulting.
-The CCTES consultatns may decline requests that are too close to a deadline to provide anything useful.
+The CCT may decline requests that are too close to a deadline to provide anything useful.

-After the initial meeting, the service provides up to two hours of free support of the research project in order to provide supporting material or literature discussed during the initial meeting.
-A collaboration beyond the support through the ICTR (approximately 3 hours per consult) is beyond the scope of ICTR consulting services.
-We do not in general work with investigators on grant applications or conduct of clinical trials; our mission is to provide expert advice.
+After the initial meeting, the service provides an additional two hours of free support of the research project in order to provide supporting material or literature discussed during the initial meeting.
+A collaboration beyond the support through the ICTR (the 3 hours) is welcome but will depend on the JHU and CCT faculty and potential grant support.

 Co-director: Kay Dickersin